An immersive photographic adventure in February 2020

 Travel to/from Ushuaia is not included.
 Peregrine will of course be able to arrange flights and accommodation for you (including any other South American activities you want to include at either end of the trip) as part of a package, but you’re free to make other arrangements.

 Group size and expertise levels

 Photographers of all experience levels are welcome.
-Whether you’re a seasoned professional with expensive gear, a beginner with simpler equipment (or in fact any combination of those) we’ll be there to provide value for you.
-On all our workshops we cater to a large range of participant experience and knowledge.
-We will of course also be taking our own photos beside you, which is intended as leading by example.
-We not only work to get you to “the right places”, we’re there to help you make photos you’ll be proud of.
-If we see something special we’ll be pointing out the opportunities to you also, and you should never be afraid to ask for help.
+Whether you’re a seasoned professional with expensive gear, a beginner with simpler equipment (or in fact any combination of those) I'll be there to provide value for you.
+On all our workshops and tour I cater to a large range of participant experience and knowledge.
+I not only work to get you to “the right places”, I'm there to help you make photos you’ll be proud of.
+If I see something special I'll be pointing out the opportunities to you also, and you should never be afraid to ask for help.
 Each landing is different: there are always constraints on where we can safely go, but there are many opportunities to spread out.

 Health and fitness